MohGanji/CutiePieEditor/README.md

-# pyQtTextEditor
+# CutiePieEditor
-a text editor with python and pyQt library
+A text editor with python and PyQt library